Brigham Young University–Idaho: Honor Code

 All students and faculty, regardless of religion, are required to agree to adhere to an honor code.
 Early forms of the BYU Honor Code are found as far back as the days of the Brigham Young Academy and educator Karl G. Maeser.
 Maeser created the "Domestic Organization", which was a group of teachers who would visit students at their homes to see that they were following the school's moral rules prohibiting obscenity, profanity, smoking, and alcohol consumption.
 The honor code itself was created in 1940 at BYU and was used mainly for cases of cheating and academic dishonesty.
 Ernest L. Wilkinson expanded the honor code in 1957 to include other school standards (at the time, Wilkinson, as president of BYU, and the director of what was then the Unified Church School System, had some authority over all of the church's schools).
 The honor code today includes rules regarding dress, grooming, and academic honesty; it also prohibits extra-marital sex and homosexual behavior, alcohol, coffee, tea, and drugs.
-A signed commitment to live the honor code is part of the application process for all Latter-day Saint affiliated schools and must be adhered to by all students, faculty, and staff.
+A signed commitment to live the honor code is part of the application process for all Latter-day Saint-affiliated schools and must be adhered to by all students, faculty, and staff.
 Students and faculty found in violation of standards are either warned or called to meet with representatives of the honor council.
 In rare cases, students and faculty can be expelled from the college for excessive misbehavior.

 In addition to the general honor code, other prohibited items include bib overalls, baseball caps (common at all Latter-day Saint schools, the BYU–Idaho Honor Code prohibits those items inside classrooms), flip-flops (sandals), and also any worn, faded, or patched clothing on campus.

 Students and faculty must receive an ecclesiastical endorsement to be accepted to the college.
 To receive this endorsement, applicants meet with their local religious leaders and pledge their willingness to abide by the honor code.
 Once admitted, students then meet with their ecclesiastical leaders annually to renew this commitment.
 Ecclesiastical leaders may revoke a student or faculty member's endorsement for any reason, which may lead to suspension or expulsion from the college.

-Single students are required to live in housing that is approved by the college.
+Single students under the age of 25 are required to live in housing that is approved by the college.
 All approved housing options are located within a mile of the college.
 Co-ed housing is prohibited according to the honor code but some complexes have separate buildings for men and women.
-Married students are not required to live in approved housing and may live wherever they choose.
+Married students and older single students are not required to live in approved housing and may live wherever they choose.